ordina-jworks/ordina-jworks.github.io/_posts/2018-09-18-How-to-build-a-Serverless-Application-with-AWS-Lambda-and-DynamoDB.md

 The coding tip items are stored in a NoSQL database AWS **DynamoDB**.
 There are two **Lambda Function** in play.
 One to **GET** the coding tip items from the database and one to **POST** a new coding tip item to the database.
-The user can access these Lambda Functions through an api provided by the AWS **API Gateway** service.
+The user can access these Lambda Functions through an API provided by the AWS **API Gateway** service.
 This Gateway will redirect to the right Lambda Function based on the HTTP method (POST or GET).
 Both Lambda Functions are connected to **CloudWatch** where you can view the logs of your functions.
 **AWS IAM** is used to give the services the right permissions to connect to each other.